Degree Programme accredited by the National Council of Italian Journalists (CNOG) for the recognition of professional development credits (CFP).

 Module 6 – Science and Culture Communication: Contexts, Practices and Innovation GSPS-06/A (formerly SPS/08)

-Module 8 – The European Public Sphere: Politics, Civil Society and Media GSPS-02/A (formerly SPS/04)
+Module 8 – The European Public Sphere: Politics, Civil Society and the Media GSPS-02/A (formerly SPS/04)

-The national commission of the CNOG (National Council of the Order of Journalists) has awarded the master’s programme 6 professional training credits (CFP), which may be claimed by journalists registered with the Order upon successful completion of the programme.
+The national committee of the CNOG (National Council of the Order of Journalists) has awarded the Master’s programme 6 professional development credits (CFP).
+The Order itself will recognise these credits for journalists registered in the professional roll who obtain the qualification.